CS3540-SpiderBro/spiderbro/README.md

 SpiderBro project is a Unity based game, created by UVU students in the CS3540 Game Development Class.
 As the game is not yet finished, this readme will not contain very many public details about the game until the devs view it as sufficiently complete.

 ###Instructions

-Aim:
+Note:
+	Depending on your browser settings, you may need to click on the game first to prevent abnormal behavior, before you begin playing.

+Goal:
-	Shoot all of the bugs before the time runs out
+	Shoot or bite bugs to prevent them from reaching the mouth until the timer runs out.

-.
 	Don't let them get in your master's mouth!
 Eww..

 Controls: